-Grav has intentionally been designed with few requirements.
+Grav is intentionally designed with few requirements.
 You can easily run Grav on your local computer, as well as 99% of all Web hosting providers.
 If you have a pen handy, jot down the following Grav system requirements:

 Grav is built with plain text files for your content.
 There is no database needed.

-A PHP user cache such as APC, APCU, XCache, Memcache, Redis is highly recommended for optimal performance.
+A PHP user cache such as APC, APCu, XCache, Memcached, or Redis is highly recommended for optimal performance.
 Not to worry though, these are usually already part of your hosting package!

-Even though technically you do not need a standalone Web server, it is better to run one, even for local development.
-Luckily there are many options depending on your platform:
+Even though technically you do not need a standalone web server, it is better to run one, even for local development.
+There are many great options available:

 mod_ssl(if you wish to run Grav under SSL)